 Cyclone Kyarr: Depression off-Goa coast may intensify into a storm, Red-Alert issued

-Panaji, Oct 25: The deep depression in Arabian Sea off-Goa Coast is likely to strengthen into a cyclonic storm which would be called 'Kyarr'.
+Panaji, Oct 25: The deep depression in the Arabian Sea off-Goa Coast is likely to strengthen into a cyclonic storm which would be called 'Kyarr'.
 The cyclone is likely to bring heavy rainfall in Goa and other regions of the West Coast.
-The system is currently around 235.7 kms from Panaji.
+The system is currently around 235.7 km from Panaji.

 IMD has issued a red-level alert for districts along the west coast in Maharashtra, Goa and Karnataka for Friday.

-"A deep depression approximately 235.7 kms from Panaji is expected to concentrate into cyclonic storm and move north northeastward," Goa Meteorological was quoted as saying.
+"A deep depression approximately 235.7 km from Panaji is expected to concentrate into a cyclonic storm and move north-northeastward," Goa Meteorological was quoted as saying.

 Fishermen have been instructed not to venture into the sea for the coming three-four days.
 The warning on 25 October has been upgraded from orange colour to red colour.

 Extremely heavy rainfall (greater than 20 centimetres) is very likely at one or two places over districts of Goa on 25 October, as per the India Meteorological Department (IMD).
-Coastal regionsof Maharashtra, Goa and Karnataka could be in for some heavy rainfall.
+Coastal regions of Maharashtra, Goa and Karnataka could be in for some heavy rainfall.

 IMD's Goa observatory issued an advisory saying tourists should avoid visiting the coastal state till October 27.